 Whichever one I’m using to meet a minimum spend! 🙂

 I love my Amex cards!
-I love the Amex Business Platinum Card because of the 35% points rebate, which we’ve used enough to cover the annual fee, even post-hike.
+I love my Business Platinum Card from American Express (learn more) because of the 35% points rebate, which we’ve used enough to cover the annual fee, even post-hike.
 Not to mention, those redemptions are considered cash fares, so we earn SkyPennies on top of the rebate.
 Even though I’m an Apple/Mac guy, the Dell credit still comes in handy for supplies and other items.

 Even though its annual free night benefit was devalued, I still like my IHG Rewards Club MasterCard, simply for that perk.